 Sometimes used to separate parts of the plot, sometimes used to give a feeling of in-and-out consciousness (See: Misery), and sometimes used by inexperienced writers who fail to deliver a better-fleshed out story and only have one plot point occur.
 Experienced writers will usually avoid this, working in the important, if not unrelated, subject into a new chapter that progresses the story at a good pace.
 Legendary writers (like Stephen King) can put the one paragraph chapter to a good use to better give a certain disconnected feeling in the story.
 (Or can use it because who cares if you don't like it, it'll be on the best-sellers list just from his name alone.)

 It's interesting to note that not all one paragraph chapters are short.
 (Especially in Fan Fic where an entire story can be in one paragraph, if not one sentence.)
 A paragraph can last as long as it's talking about one subject, technically speaking.

 Sometimes, a one-paragraph chapter can be used to describe a chapter that has more than one paragraph, but only had content enough to fill one paragraph.
 Filler descriptions, useless dialogue, and off-topic ranting might bloat the chapter, but all in all, plot-related things would fit in one paragraph.

 The one-paragraph chapter usually leads to a sour taste in the mouth of a reader if they're going for the "One More Chapter Syndrome".
-Imagine knowing that your favorite book has 26 chapters (thanks to the index), being at chapter 23, and then seeing all of chapter 24 (and even 25) in their entirety on the next two pages.
+Imagine knowing that your favorite book has 26 chapters (thanks to the table of contents), being at chapter 23, and then seeing all of chapter 24 (and even 25) in their entirety on the next two pages.